AyeAreEm/impulse/README.md

     - traditional literal: 'a' 'A' ' '
     - Jai style char literals: @char "a" @char "A" @char " "
     - implicit chars (if length is 0 or 1, it will be a char): "a" "A" " "

+constant func args by default -> since there isn't a "const" keyword, there is no way to tell if a function argument should be constant or not, so maybe it should be constant by default. (like in Odin)

 standard library:
 windows gui -> either natively or a mapping to raylib